attila-lendvai/gpg-keygen/README.md

 If something is not clear or you're new to PGP, then make sure to start with the [Glossary](#-glossary) below.

+## Status as of 2021 ##

+By now this has become a bit obsolete.
+We now have specialized devices like Trezor for our keys, and new projects are inching towards superseding the entire PGP framework.

+**The rest is from around 2016.**

 ## Some quick insights ##

 * [Public key cryptography](http://en.wikipedia.org/wiki/Public-key_cryptography) happens between two encryption **keys**, which is not necessarily only two humans, unless enough care has been taken when exchanging public keys and to keep the secret keys indeed secret.